How to Turn Bitcoin into USD

 - r/CryptoCurrency — it’s Reddit, which means that it’s easy to get into.
 There is a search system, as well as daily discussion and support threads.
 It is by far the easiest way to see the trends in crypto, although it is quite hectic if you are new to it.

 - BitcoinTalk — a more serious, systematized and elitist approach to Bitcoin community.
-Has an embedded marketplace and a lot of trading discussions with good advices.
+Has an embedded marketplace and a lot of trading discussions full of good advice.

 The best exchanges to sell Bitcoin for USD